akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/prepare_crud.md

 *There is a new ```.toD / <toD>``` that allows to send a message to a dynamic computed Endpoint using one or more Expression that are concat together.
 By default the Simple language is used to compute the endpoint.*

-which is what we need here.
+That is exactly what we need here.

 One last *Log* component that logs the exchange body (The response of the PUT request) to the server log and you're ready to start your engines again.